mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 ---

-Less and less news being reported on the _Keremeos Creek Wildfire_ which is promising however, there is now a 50 hectare fire near on _Highway 3_ and _Nighthawk Road_ (turn off to the _US Border_, west side of _Richter Pass_).
+Less and less news being reported on the _Keremeos Creek Wildfire_ which is promising, however there is now a 50 hectare fire near on _Highway 3_ and _Nighthawk Road_ (turn off to the _US Border_, west side of _Richter Pass_).

 ![Static display at CFB Patricia Bay, home of the 443 Maritime Helicopter Squadron.](/assets/jpg/IMG_4199-977x550.jpeg Sikorsky CH-124 Sea King)